 There are two options to manage the assignment of AD Bridge Enterprise licenses:

 - Globally using the License Management page in the BeyondTrust Management Console on a Windows administrative workstation connected to Microsoft Active Directory.

 We recommend that you manage your licenses through the BeyondTrust Management Console.

-- Locally using an AD Bridge Enterprise command-line utility (setkey-cli) on a Linux, Unix, or macOS computer.
+- Locally using an AD Bridge Enterprise command-line utility (setkey-cli) on a Unix or Linux computer.

 When you install the AD Bridge Enterprise agent without a permanent license on a Unix or Linux computer, a 30-day product evaluation key is automatically generated.
 If a permanent license key or an extended evaluation license key is unavailable, AD Bridge Enterprise will stop authenticating users and applying Group Policy settings after 30 days.
 The expiration date of an evaluation license applies only to the computer on which the license is installed.

 To obtain a permanent license or to convert a trial license to a full license, contact a BeyondTrust sales representative at www.beyondtrust.com/contact.

 You can upgrade an evaluation license to a permanent license by importing the permanent license key into the BeyondTrust Management Console, and applying it to a client computer.
 If the automatic assignment feature is in use, the AD Bridge Enterprise agent will automatically apply a permanent license when you log on a client with an AD account, restart the AD Bridge Enterprise authentication service, or run the command-line utility for managing licenses.

 - If there are multiple domains, a different license file is required for each domain, regardless of whether you are using a site license or a set of single-computer licenses.
 To spread a set of single-computer licenses across two or more domains, you can request BeyondTrust sales to distribute the licenses in two or more license files.